Manual scavenging: Current prevalence

 The biggest violator of this law in India is the Indian Railways where many train carriages have toilets dropping the excreta from trains on the tracks and who employ scavengers to clean the tracks manually.
 The situation is being improved in 2018 by the addition of on-train treatment systems for the toilet waste.

 Bezwada Wilson, an activist, at the forefront in the battle to eradicate manual scavenging, argues that the practice continues due to its casteist nature.
 He also argues that the failure of implementation of the 1993 Act is a collective failure of the leadership, judiciary, the administration, and the Dalit movements to address the concerns of the most marginalized community.
 Unlike infrastructure projects like metros, the issue receives little or no priority from the Government and hence the deadline to comply with the 1993 Act has been continuously postponed.
 An example that demonstrates the apathy of the government is the fact that none of the Rupees 100 Crore (1,000 million) allocated in the budgets for financial years 2011-12 and 2012-13 was spent.
-Such is the stigma attached to manual scavengers that even professionals who work for their emancipation get labelled (for example, Bhasha Singh was wrongly labelled 'manual scavenging journalist')..
-Prolific investigative journalists like Pragya Akhilesh who is one of the most notable sanitation crusaders in India for her critique of the SBM is also wrongly labelled as 'Toiletwoman of India' to diminish her decade long contribution to this area.
+Such is the stigma attached to manual scavengers that even professionals who work for their emancipation get labelled.
+For example, prolific investigative journalists like Pragya Akhilesh, who is one of the most notable sanitation crusaders in India, was labelled 'Toiletwoman of India'.
+Bhasha Singh also was labelled a 'manual scavenging journalist'.